She's Under 18: How Can She Get an Abortion?

 Obviously, going through the courts is hardly ideal.
 Terminating a pregnancy is a time-sensitive issue -- and providers and states differ in terms of how late in a pregnancy they will do a termination -- and sometimes court cases can take a while to come up.
-Even finding the money to pay the lawyer and any court fees can be tough, and the longer a woman waits to get an abortion, the more it costs, to boot.
-As well, some women don't feel the same about abortion at all stages of a pregnancy.
-For example, a woman who feels comfortable terminating at six weeks may not feel the same way about terminating at 12 or 18 weeks.
+Even finding the money to pay the lawyer and any court fees can be tough, and the longer a pregnant person waits to get an abortion, the more it costs, to boot.
+As well, some people don't feel the same about abortion at all stages of a pregnancy.
+For example, a pregnant persin who feels comfortable terminating at six weeks may not feel the same way about terminating at 12 or 18 weeks.
 Some simply will not want to have to defend their right to make their own reproductive choices for any number of reasons.

 Some states also have laws or policies around a minor being transported to another state for a procedure, and/or who transports the minor.
 As well, in some states it is unlawful for an adult who is not a relative of the minor, or does not have parental permission from a parent or guardian, to transport a minor out of state for any number of reasons.

 I personally have very strong objections to most of these laws and policies as they relate to reproductive rights.
-I feel they endanger young women and are also a big infringement on young women's most basic human rights.
+I feel they endanger young people and are also a big infringement on young pregnant people's most basic human rights.
 However, they exist, and while we can fight them -- and I encourage anyone who cares about sound and humane reproductive rights to do that -- until or unless we can get them struck down, abortion access is limited and defined by them whether we like it or not.

 What does this mean to you, specifically?
 I am unclear on if it would be criminal for you to drive her out of state, either for an abortion or any other purpose.
 I should also note that In Virginia, the age of consent is 18, and it is not lawful for anyone over 18 to have sex with a minor in the first place, and the fact that you have already broken that law may influence your risks in this.